daisygunn/la-petite-traveller/README.md

 1. Find the relevant GitHub repository
 2. Press the arrow on the Code button
-3. Copy the link that is shown in the drop down
+3. Copy the link that is shown in the drop-down
 4. Now open Gitpod & select the directory location where you would like the clone created
 5. In the terminal type 'git clone' & then paste the link you copied in GitHub
 6. Press enter and your local clone will be created.